csdms/csdms-carpentry/lessons/shell/reference.md

 :   A connection from the output of one program to the input of another.
     When two or more programs are connected in this way, they are called a "pipeline".

+Portable Batch System
+:   Software used to query and run batch programs on a cluster computer.

 process
 :   A running instance of a program, containing code, variable values,
     open files and network connections, and so on.